material-extensions/material-icons-browser-extension/README.md

 npm run build-src
 ```

-Rebuild extension logos from `src/logo.svg`. _This script needs [Inkscape](https://inkscape.org/) to be available on PATH_
+Rebuild extension logos from `src/logo.svg`.

 ```shell
 npm run rebuild-logos
 ```

-Zip `dist` folder for upload to Chrome Web Store and Firefox. *This script needs 7z (7zip) to be available on PATH*
+Zip `dist` folder for upload to Chrome Web Store and Firefox. _This script needs Zip to be available on PATH_

 ```shell
 npm run bundle